-section V. Legislation
+SECTION I. Legislation

-- (a) Any student or students may write a piece of legislation for consideration by the Student Senate.
+(a) Any student or students may introduce a piece of legislation for consideration by the Student Senate.
 These students will be credited as "Authors" in the legislation.
-If any Author holds a title at Texas A&M university, that title may be included on the bill. - (b) To be brought to the floor for a first reading, one (1) or more Student Senators must sponsor the bill.
+If any Author holds a title at Texas A&M University, that title may be included on the legislation.

+(b) To be brought to the floor for a first presentation, one (1) or more Student Senators must sponsor the act, bill, or resolution.
 They will be credited as "Sponsors" in the legislation at the consent of the Authors.
-Should a Sponsor also be an author of the bill they will only be credited as an Author. - (c) The total number of Authors and Sponsors on any piece of legislation shall not exceed fifteen (15).
-If desired a petition including names, signatures, titles, and demographic information of additional supporters who are students may be attached to any piece of legislation. - (d) Bill Authors may participate in Bill presentations and will have speaking privileges for the periods of presentation and question and answer.
-They shall not be granted speaking privileges for periods of debate. - (e) Any student or students intending to lobby or represent the Texas A&M University Student Senate with the authority of a passed bill, resolution, or act who is not a Student Senator or a member of the Executive Council must be accompanied by an appropriate Senator or member of the Executive Council. - (f) All legislation shall be made available to the members of the Senate, no less than oAne (1) class day prior to the day of the Senate meeting at which time it is to be considered - (g) Legislation must be read in its entirety to the Senate before consideration unless by unanimous consent the Senate agrees to consider the bill as read.
-A bill presentation shall count as a reading in order to satisfy this requirement, but any Senator may still request that a bill be read in its entirety. - (1) Bills: A bill is a binding statement of the Senate calling for a specific action in its implementation.
-A bill requires a majority vote of the members present and voting.
-A bill must be presented to the Senate for the first reading and may be voted on only upon its second reading unless it is considered emergency legislation.
+Should a Sponsor also be an author of the bill they will only be credited as an Author.

+(c) The number of Authors and Sponsors on the title page of any piece of legislation shall not exceed ten (10).
+If desired, an addendum of additional sponsors may be attached to any piece of legislation.
+Such an addendum may also include the signatures of the legislative sponsors, should that be desired by the sponsor.

+(d) Legislative Authors will have speaking privileges for the entire consideration of the legislation, but only Senators may participate in periods of debate.
+The Legislative Authors will also retain the privilege to set which sponsors are included on the title page so long as they set those individuals before the legislation is passed.
+Sponsors added by an amendment must be added in the order in which their request to sponsor is received by the Chair.

+(e) Any student or students intending to lobby or represent the Texas A&M University Student Senate with the authority of a passed bill, resolution, or act who is not a Student Senator or a member of the Executive Cabinet must be accompanied by an appropriate Senator or member of the Executive Cabinet.

+(f) All legislation shall be made available to the members of the Senate, no less than twenty-four (24) hours prior to the start of the Senate meeting at which time it is to be considered.

+(g) All legislation, which could potentially alter or modify the code in any way, must be sent to the Rules and Regulations Chair for proofreading, prior to its second presentation on the senate floor.
+The Rules and Regulations Chair will not have the ability to modify the content of the act bill.

+(h) Legislation must be read in its entirety if requested by one-sixth $(\frac{1}{6})$ of senators present and voting or if the legislation is brought up in Open Session.